×

 Expats, digital nomads and retirees living in Ghent responded:

 "Public transport is good, services are regular but some are 30 mins or more between buses.
 Restaurants can be a pain to get into.
-Book in advance especially in the City centre. ," said an expat in Ghent.
+Book in advance especially in the City centre. ," mentioned an expat living in Ghent.

 What type of social life can someone expect in Ghent?